llstarscreamll/Crud/readme.md

 ## What is Generated?

-Here are a quick overview of the generated folders/files to give you the big idea of what is generated from a package named _Library_ with an migration table called _books_, off course not a real life example, just have different kind of fields to prove some functionalities, this example is taking from the package functional tests, so with the following setup:
+Here are a quick overview of the generated folders/files to give you the big idea of what is generated from a package named _Library_ with an migration table called _books_, off course not a real life example, just have different kind of fields to prove some functionalities, this example is taking from the functional tests, so with the following setup:

 ![CRUD Setup GUI](https://cloud.githubusercontent.com/assets/2442445/25891986/93ccc538-3538-11e7-8c35-087736c8aa9f.png "CRUD Setup GUI")